AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-16.md

 Lakehouses are also **cost-effective**.
 Object storage is cheaper and more scalable than traditional databases.
 And by avoiding the need to load data into separate warehouses, you eliminate redundant storage and computation.

-From a flexibility standpoint, the lakehouse supports a wide range of use cases—from batch analytics to interactive SQL to machine learning—all from the same underlying data.
+From a flexibility standpoint, the lakehouse supports a wide range of use cases: from batch analytics to interactive SQL to machine learning, all from the same underlying data.

 Importantly, the lakehouse model supports **open standards**.
 With formats like Iceberg, you’re not locked into a single vendor’s ecosystem.
 Your data remains portable, and you can build your stack using best-of-breed components.

 ## A New Foundation for the Future

-The data lakehouse is more than a marketing term—it represents a practical response to the needs of modern data teams.
+The data lakehouse is more than a marketing term - it represents a practical response to the needs of modern data teams.
 As data volumes continue to grow, and as organizations seek faster, more reliable insights, the need for unified, scalable architectures becomes clear.

-By combining the raw power of data lakes with the structure and performance of data warehouses, the lakehouse offers a way to do more with less—less duplication, less movement, and less friction.
+By combining the raw power of data lakes with the structure and performance of data warehouses, the lakehouse offers a way to do more with less - less duplication, less movement, and less friction.

 In the next post, we’ll dig deeper into the technologies that make the lakehouse possible, starting with Apache Iceberg, Apache Arrow, and Apache Polaris.
 These tools form the foundation of many modern analytic platforms and help bring the lakehouse vision to life.